mong/shinyproxy/README.md

 git clone https://github.com/mong/shinyproxy.git
 ```

-If the server to be hosting _shinyproxy_ is just created (vanilla state) make sure _docker-ce_ and _docker-compose_ are installed along with other relevant settings.
-Move into the newly created _shinyproxy_ project directory and run the following script:
+If the server to be hosting _shinyproxy_ is just created (vanilla state), move into the newly created _shinyproxy_ project directory and run the following script:
 ```
 ./install.sh
 ```